schematical/chaos-engine/README.md

 ####1st Brain Behaviors:
 First brain manages life support.
 For our purposes here NPC's can still breathe and handle basic plumbing on their own.
-That logic will probablly be hard coded for now and not subject to Evolution.
+That logic will probably be hard coded for now and not subject to Evolution.
 ####2nd Brain Behaviors:
-2nd brain covers our more animalistic instaicts
+2nd brain covers our more animalistic instincts

 * Feeding
 * Fighting